-A licensed driver shall diligently search the vehicle periodically for any property which may have been accidently left therein.
+A licensed driver shall diligently search the vehicle periodically after each passenger has left the vehicle for any property which may have been accidently left therein.

 In the event of lost property being found that is identifiable to a known passenger, the driver shall either return the property to the passenger forthwith or contact the passenger to arrange its return.